hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

     [Heavy armor], [3], [12], [17], [6], [-1],
   )]
   , kind: table
-  )
+  ) <armor>

 \*Beyond Brutal: Every 5 above Brutal counts as +1 damage/success

 = Exploration - Jon
 <exploration>
-Most of your time in this game will be spent adventuring in the mana-filled wild wastes of \[insert name of landmass\].
-The players must choose a “Party Caller” that decides what actions the party will take when exploring.
+Most of your time in this game will be spent adventuring in the mana-filled wild wastes of .

+Hador
+Hadria
+Geha
+Narak
+Shol
+Tartus
+Narotam
+Nohu
+Nouh
+Sunrise
+Ikeon

+Retyx
+Xeol
+Xalio

+The players must choose a “Party Caller” that informs the GM what actions the party will take when exploring.
-Each day spent exploring is divided into six Shifts.
-Usually, one ‘exploration activity' takes one Shift to perform.
-The players can also choose to push themselves, achieving two exploration actions per shift at the cost of accruing one Fatigue. \
+Each day spent exploring is divided into six #term("Shifts", is_definition: true).
+Usually, one ‘exploration activity' takes one #term("Shift", key: "Shifts") to perform.
+The players can also choose to Push themselves, achieving two exploration actions per shift at the cost of accruing one #term[Fatigue].

-At the start of each Shift spent inside of a mana zone, the GM will make an Encounter Check, which may have both positive and negative effects for the party. \
+At the start of each #term[Shift] spent inside of a #term("Mana Zone", key: "Mana Zones"), the GM will make an #term("Encounter Check", is_definition: true), which may have both positive and negative effects for the party.

-Explorers will also need to rest.
-If it has been a full day (6 shifts) since the characters last rested, each subsequent shift they do not rest will add one fatigue to all PCs.
+Explorers will also need to sleep.
+If it has been a full day (6 #term[Shifts]) since the characters last slept, each subsequent shift they do not sleep will add one #term[Fatigue] to all PCs.

 The exploration is acted out by charting a path through a hexgrid map.
 Progress is driven by the players deciding what they would like to do